pazdera/tco/README.md

 ### Drawing Pictures in the Terminal

-And if you add `rmagick` gem to load images, you can easily render whole images in your terminal.
+And if you add a bit of `rmagick` to the equation, you can even render whole images in your terminal with no more than 10 lines of code.

 ```ruby
 require "tco"